AlphaGit/alphas-manifesto-blog/_posts/2020/2020-01-18-the-natural-evolution-of-technology.md

   - evolution
 subtitle: Is there such a thing?
 I believe there is.
 description: >-
-  Explore how technology is affected by natural selection and the role of ethical decisions when considering its progress.
-Understand how "progress" is driven by consumer adoption and its benefits, not just the allure of progress itself.
-Learn what we can do to influence ethical progress and how our decisions are a form of progress in themselves.
+  Technology progress is driven by natural selection, not corporations, and can be stopped by collective decisions on ethical progress.
 ---